MaskRay/telegramircd/README.md

   + `--irc-nicks ray ray1`, reverved nicks for clients. `SpecialUser` will not have these nicks.
   + `--irc-password pass`, set the connection password to `pass`.
   + `--irc-port 6669`, IRC server listen port.
+- Server side log
+  + `--logger-ignore '&test0' '&test1'`, list of ignored regex, do not log contacts/groups whose names match
+  + `--logger-mask '/tmp/telegram/$channel/%Y-%m-%d.log'`, format of log filenames
+  + `--logger-time-format %H:%M`, time format of server side log
+- `--paste-wait`, PRIVMSG lines will be hold for up to `$paste_wait` seconds, lines in this interval will be packed to a multiline message
 - telegram-cli related options
   + `--telegram-cli-command telegram-cli`, telegram-cli command name.
   + `--telegram-cli-port 1235`, telegram-cli listen port.